The Hockey Players Winning Smile Guide

 Stay Ahead of the Game by Caring for Your Hockey Smile

-Playing hockey without dental protection is like skating without a helmet — risky and unnecessary.
+Playing hockey without dental protection is like skating without a helmet, which is risky and unnecessary.
 Proper oral gear significantly reduces the likelihood of traumatic injuries that could otherwise require cosmetic dentistry or restorative procedures down the line.
 And knowing how to respond after an accident ensures the best possible recovery.

 Strong dental health supports your confidence, your game, and your quality of life.
 Whether you’re a weekend player or part of a league, take the time to invest in your smile; it’s a part of your winning strategy both on and off the rink.